mfa thesis

 research methods

-Research for this project was conducted on site and through the literature.
+Research for this project was conducted on site and tons of books, journal articles, and citizen science online resources.
 I spent time walking and photographing the basin across different seasons, mapping spatial and seasonal patterns, and collecting data from environmental research and monitoring projects.
-I also completed an extensive literature review on floodplain systems, migratory habitat, citizen science, and design communication, which became the foundation for the zine series.
+I also completed an extensive literature review on floodplain systems, migratory habitat, citizen science, and design communication, which became the foundation for my zine series.

 field research materials including cameras, notebooks, and field guides